-Iconic Landscapes | World Famous Wonders | Oversized Luxury Art for Sale
+Iconic American Landscapes | World Famous Wonders | Large Fine Art for Sale

 This is a collection of fine art landscape photography by Max Foster showcasing the beauty and wonder of America's National Parks.
-The United States has 62 protected areas known as US National Parks that are operated by the National Park Service, an agency of the Department of the Interior.
+The United States has 62 US National Parks that are operated by the National Park Service, an agency of the Department of the Interior.
 National parks must be established by an act of the United States Congress.
 A bill creating the first national park, Yellowstone, was signed into law by President Ulysses S. Grant in 1872 followed by Sequoia and Yosemite in 1890.
 The Organic Act of 1916 created the National Park Service "to conserve the scenery and the natural and historic objects and wildlife therein, and to provide for the enjoyment of the same in such manner and by such means as will leave them unimpaired for the enjoyment of future generations."
 Many current national parks had been previously protected as national monuments by the president under the Antiquities Act before being upgraded by Congress.
 Criteria for the selection of national parks include natural beauty, unique geological features, unusual ecosystems, and recreational opportunities.